 Whose Land is a web-based app that uses GIS technology to assist users in identifying Indigenous Nations, territories, and Indigenous communities across Canada.
 The app can be used for learning about the territory your home or business is situated on, finding information for a land acknowledgement, and learning about the treaties and agreements signed across Canada.

-GLAAD rewrites the script for LGBTQ acceptance.
-As a dynamic media force, GLAAD tackles tough issues to shape the narrative and provoke dialogue that leads to cultural change.
-GLAAD protects all that has been accomplished and creates a world where everyone can live the life they love.
-GLAAD also provides a Lesbian / Gay / Bisexual Glossary Of Terms including terms to avoid and defamatory language.
+GLAAD supports LGBTQ+ acceptance and works to shape the narrative and provoke dialogue that leads to cultural change.
+GLAAD provides a Lesbian / Gay / Bisexual Glossary Of Terms on their website, which includes terms to avoid and defamatory language.

 Pride at Work Canada empowers employers to build workplaces that celebrate all employees regardless of gender expression, gender identity, and sexual orientation.
 The organization helps to create safer, more inclusive workspaces that realize the full potential of all employees and bring down barriers to employment.
 Pride at Work Canada hosts learning, networking, and community events across the country, celebrating and connecting the most inclusive Canadian employers.